antarctica/packer-vm-templates/README.md

 ### Box meta-data file

 A meta-data JSON file is used to record details of the location of each version of a base box.
-These meta-data files are not straightly required as [Vagrant Cloud](https://vagrantcloud.com/) performs the same function for us, but these files are versioned and can be used where [Vagrant Cloud](https://vagrantcloud.com/) may be unsuitable.
+These meta-data files are not strictly required as [Vagrant Cloud](https://vagrantcloud.com/) performs the same function for us, but these files are versioned and can be used where [Vagrant Cloud](https://vagrantcloud.com/) may be unsuitable.

-Add a relevant entry to the relevant meta-data file in `/base-boxes/meta-files`.
+Add a relevant entry to the relevant meta-data file in `output/base-boxes/meta-files`.
 You will need to calculate an SHA1 hash of each `.box` file listed in the new version, on Mac OS X you can use `$ openssl sha1 <file>`.

 Upload this file to S3 (see box file sub-section for details) to the following location: